-(1) Trend data is only available for the last seven fiscal years due to the implementation of GASB Statement 34 in fiscal year 2000-2001.
+(1) Trend data is only available for the last seven fiscal years due to the implementation of GASB Statement 34 in fiscal year 2000-2001,

-(2) Beginning fiscal year 2001-2002, the City established the San Francisco Finance Corporation Internal Service Fund to report the activities of the were accounted for in the debt service and capital project funds.
+(2) Beginning fiscal year 2001-2002, the City established the San Francisco Finance Corporation Internal Service Fund to report the activities of the Finance Corporation Internal Service Corporation Internal Service Fund to report the activities of the Finance Corporation because its sole purpose is to provide lease financing to the City.
+Previously, the operations of the Finance Corporation were accounted for in the debt service and capital project funds.